ibm-cloud-docs/power-iaas/faq.md

 -	**Effective processor compatibility mode**: The processor mode that is currently in use for the VSI.
 The physical host where the VSI runs determines the effective processor compatibility mode.

 You cannot dynamically change the effective processor compatibility mode of a VSI.
-To change the effective processor compatibility mode, you must first change the preferred processor compatibility mode of the VSI, shut down the VSI, and then start the VSI again.
-During VSI activation, the hypervisor attempts to set the effective processor compatibility mode to match the preferred mode that you have specified for the VSI.
+To change the effective processor compatibility mode, you must first change the preferred processor compatibility mode of the VSI, shut down the VSI, and then start the VSI.
+During the VSI activation, the hypervisor attempts to set the effective processor compatibility mode to match the preferred mode that you have specified for the VSI.
 {: important}

 {{_include-segments/cpu-compatibility-note.md}}